13 million people live below the poverty line in the UK.

 Eat Well, Spend Less courses

-The Trussell Trust has piloted, and is currently looking for funding to roll out, 'Eat Well, Spend Less' courses that teach people how to cook when on a low budget.
+The Trussell Trust has piloted, and is currently looking to roll out, 'Eat Well, Spend Less' courses that teach people how to cook when on a low budget.
 The course includes basic cookery lessons as well as providing advice on food budgeting, hygiene and nutrition.
-If you or your company could help to fund this project we'd love to hear from you.